 Looking for a cross between the best electric road bikes and the fastest e bike??
 The Trek Domane+ fits both molds.
 For starters, it can hit 28mph.
 Lastly, it has a 70+ mile range on its battery.
 Could it be considered one of the longest range electric bikes?
-Couple that with gravel tires and a lightweight frame, and you’ve got yourself the best electric bike of both worlds.
+Couple that with tires for gravel roads and a lightweight frame, and you’ve got yourself the best electric bike of both worlds.

-Trek took the ever-popular Domane and slapped electricity to it, providing that same smooth ride with eBike capabilities, like 28mph max speed and 70+ mile range, in the Trek Domane+.
+Trek took the ever-popular Domane and slapped electricity to it, providing that same smooth ride quality with eBike capabilities, like 28mph max speed and 70+ mile range, in the Trek Domane+.
 Pair this bike with the best bike rack for electric bikes to keep it safe and secure.

 The new Domane SLR Trek bicycle is made of 500 Series OCLV carbon.
 There’s a bit more bend to it than aluminum or steel can provide, which can be witnessed by its very popular rear IsoSpeed decoupler and carbon wheels.
 The seat tube can flex with the rider a lot easier, increasing the smoothness of the adventure.
 On the other side of the coin, if you want a trike with a basket, open the Toxozers electric trike review.